wandiridho/LMS-Phyton-Project/README.md

 -	Add, modify, and delete books.
 -	Manage user records, including adding, updating, and deleting.
 -	Sort all books and users.
--	Manage book borrowing and return policies.
+-	Manage book borrowing and returning policies.
 2. Member Features:
--	Sort and look for books by author, title, book ID or stock availability
+-	Sort and look for books by author, title, book_id or stock availability.
 -	Borrow and return books.
 -	Update or modify profile data.
 3. System Features:
 -	Role-based authentication for admin and members.
 -	Data persistence using CSV files to store books, users, and borrowing records
 -	Organize books according to qualities such title, stock, etc.

 Non-Functional Requirements
-1. Scalability: The system should manage a lot of users and books without compromising speed.
+1. Scalability: The system should handle a lot of users and books without compromising performance.
-2. Efficiency: Operations of sorting and searching have to be effective.
+2. Efficiency: Sorting and searching must be optimized for effectiveness.
 3. Usability: The terminal-based interface of the system must be straightforward and easy to use.
-4. Security: Role-based access control meant to stop illegal activity.
+4. Security: Role-based access control is implemented to prevent unauthorized activities.
-5. Reliability: Data has to be kept constantly and stay available even after systems restarts.
+5. Reliability: Data should remain consistent and accessible even after systems restarts.
-6. Maintainability: Maintaining simplicity and scalability, the system should be built in modules to facilitate changes.
+6. Maintainability: Maintaining simplicity and scalability, the system should be built in modules to facilitate future updates and changes.